emilyhasson/gpt-annotator/README.md

 # GPT Data Annotation Guide

-This guide provides instructions for using GPT to perform generalized data annotation.
+This guide provides instructions for using GPT to perform generalized text annotation.
 The script processes data from an Excel spreadsheet and outputs one or more labels based on a specified prompt.
 Example categories include internal-external context, Value Chain Analysis activities, grammatical tense, Yes/No, and more.

 ## Table of Contents
 1. [Introduction](#introduction)